 Zimtsterne are cinnamon stars.
 I should explain first that a German Christmas without enough special biscuits to sink the Titanic is unthinkable, at least in our family.
-I can remember the wonderful smell of baking – cinnamon, lemon, honey, nutmeg and other spices throughout our apartment late at night, when Mum “secretly” produced the huge tins filled with delicious stars, cats, moons and all manner of other shapes.
-They were then hidden in the back corner of my parents’ wardrobe (I NEVER touched them, Mum, only looked!
+I can remember the wonderful smell of baking – cinnamon, lemon, honey, nutmeg and other spices throughout our apartment late at night, when Mum “secretly” produced the delicious stars, cats, moons and all manner of other shapes.
+These would fill the huge tins which were hidden in the back corner of my parents’ wardrobe (I NEVER touched them, Mum, only looked!
 Honest!).
 On Christmas eve, while we waited breathlessly in our tiny room with our grandparents, the beautifully decorated tree, gifts and plates laden with biscuits, marzipan and chocolates would all miraculously appear in the lounge room.

 Zimtsterne were among my favourite biscuits, so they are on the baking list every December.
-Here is the recipe to share with all of you (more will follow later!):
+Here is the recipe:

 Zimtsterne (cinnamon stars)